Joshua Tree Is Not Empty. It Sustains Us.

-Joshua Tree National Park Remains Open During Shutdown: What to Know
+Joshua Tree National Park During Shutdown: Things to Know

 Joshua Tree National Park remains open during the federal shutdown, but services are limited.
 Trails and roads are accessible, though visitors should come prepared for a more self-reliant experience.